This gluten-free buckwheat coffee cake is easy and delicious. Coffee cake is one of my favorite treats so I knew I had

 The Cinnamon Swirl Drizzilicious topping is an incredibly easy and delicious option.
 The frosting of the Drizzilicious snacks melts into the top of the coffee cake creating this delicious flavor, while the cinnamon rice cake on-top offers a delicious crunch to the soft texture of the cake.

-Honestly, all bias aside (because yes, I do work for Drizzilicious), this would be my favorite option now that I have tried it.
+Honestly, all bias aside (because yes, I do consult for Drizzilicious), this would be my favorite option now that I have tried it.

 Now that’s all out of the way.
 Let’s make some gluten-free buckwheat coffee cake!